enginc4n/Silly-Questions/README.md

 ## ***Appendix***

-There are ten questions in the game and these are about soccer game in Turkey.
+There are eight questions in the game and these are about soccer game in Turkey.
 When you find the correct answer just click the answer and you will get a point

 ## ***🔗 My Links***
 <a href="https://linkedin.com/in/enginc4n" target="_blank">